2017 Storm Drain Art Project Rules and Regulations

-The City of Richmond Department of Public Utilities, in association with RVAH20, is proud to announce the second annual Storm Drain Art Project.
+The City of Richmond Department of Public Utilities, in association with RVAH20, wrapped up the second annual Storm Drain Art Project in June 2017.
 The goal of the project is to raise awareness about the effects stormwater pollution has on our waterways.

-Artists ages 18+ are invited to submit storm drain designs by Monday, April 17, at 11:59PM.
-Members of the Richmond Public Arts Commission will then select four finalists.
-The art will be displayed on drains around Richmond.
+Artists ages 18+ were invited to submit storm drain designs by Monday, April 17, 2017 at 11:59PM.
+Members of the Richmond Public Arts Commission selected five finalists.
+The art was displayed on drains along N. Harrison St. and E. Grace St. in Richmond.

-All artists who are selected will be compensated with $400 for their work and materials, like tools and brushes.
+All artists selected were compensated with $400 for installing their work.

 When designing YOUR artwork, you’re encouraged to consider the following themes: